vova-klymniuk/data-structures/linked list/breef.md

 ```
 A linked list has various characteristics which are as follows:
     - A linked list uses extra memory to store links.
-    - During the initialization of the linked list, there is no need to know the size of the elements.
+    - During the initialization of the linked list,
+        there is no need to know the size of the elements.
-    - Linked lists are used to implement `stacks`, `queues`, `graphs`, etc.
+    - Linked lists are used to implement:
+         `stacks`, `queues`, `graphs`, etc.
     - The first node of the linked list is called the Head.
     - The next pointer of the last node always points to NULL.
     - In a linked list, insertion and deletion are possible easily.